longturn/freeciv21/docs/Contributing/style-guide.rst

 .. note::
-    We do not add the copydate date to our attribution blocks.
+    We do not add a date (e.g. year) to our attribution blocks.
 There is recent commentary that this is not needed and leaving the date off makes keeping header blocks up to date easier.

 If the file you are working with came from legacy Freeciv, please add this line to the SPDX header for proper